-In order to facilitate student awareness of, understanding of, and responsibility for their grades, course grades are made available throughout each semester to students through Populi, Providence Christian College's student information system.
+In order to facilitate student awareness of, understanding of, and responsibility for their grades, course grades are made available throughout each semester to students through Populi, Providence Christian College's student information system (SIS).
 Faculty advisers also have access to their advisees' grade reports through Populi.
-Semester grades are posted on student transcripts within a reasonable time after final exams.
+Grade reports are never printed and/or mailed to a student's campus/home address.